aws-solutions-library-samples/guidance-for-visual-search-on-aws/README.md

 ### Ingest products into the OpenSearch vector database
 - Open AWS Console and go to Lambda
-- Select the Lambda function with the name prefix "VisualSearch-ProductIngestion"
+- Select the checkbox next to function prefixed with `VisualSearchStack-VisualSearchProductIngestionLamb-`
-- Run the function by providing an empty context.
+- Select "Actions"
+- Select "Test"
 - This will ingest the product data into Amazon OpenSearch serverless by downloading the product.json from the S3 bucket and product images from Berkeley's S3 bucket s3://amazon-berkeley-objects.
 It also copies the product images to the local S3 bucket.

 ### Do visual search